Splashcard04/Map-Key/src/ReMapper/Wiki.md

 ## Events

-There are a few classes to help with creating and modifying events.
+There are a few classes to help with creating and modifying lighting events and colors.

 ### Light Gradient